SIG MCX Spear: CSASS Program

 The SIG MCX-MR (Mid Range) was SIG Sauer's unsuccessful submission for the United States Army's Compact Semi-Automatic Sniper System (CSASS) program.
 It is chambered in 7.62×51mm NATO and has selective fire capabilities.
 It weighs 8.9 lb and features a 16 in 416 stainless steel barrel with a 1:10 inch twist rate, which is manufactured by Bartlein Barrels.
 The gas system features suppressed and unsuppressed settings.
 Unlike the handguard of the MCX, which slides off after pulling the front pivot pin, the MCX-MR requires the removal of two screws first.
 It features both an M16/AR-15 type charging handle and a left side charging handle.
 It uses a 20-round magazine and is also compatible with SR-25 lower receivers for use of SR-25 box magazines.

-NGSW (XM7)
+NGSW (M7)

-The SIG MCX-SPEAR was Sig Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program, as chambered in .277 FURY cartridge.
-Sig Sauer was chosen as the winner on April 19, 2022, designating the weapon the XM5—since re-designated the XM7—in U.S. military service.
+The SIG MCX-Spear was Sig Sauer's submission for the United States Army Next Generation Squad Weapon (NGSW) program, as chambered in .277 FURY cartridge.
+Sig Sauer was chosen as the winner on April 19, 2022, designating the weapon the XM5—since re-designated the M7—in U.S. military service.

+Civilian

+SIG MCX-Spear was released on the civilian market in 2022 starting at an MSRP of $4,999.
+They are non-California compliant.